 - Bacon Wrapped Dates

-📖 Recipe
+๐ Recipe

-How to Make a Charcuterie Board
+How to Assemble a Charcuterie Board like a Pro

 Ingredients

-- ¼ pound hard sheep's milk cheese manchego or pecorino romano
+- ¼ pound hard sheep's milk cheese, manchego or pecorino romano

-- ½ pound soft creamy cow's milk cheese brie or camembert
+- ½ pound soft creamy cow's milk cheese, brie or camembert

-- ⅓ pound semi-soft cow's milk cheese aged cheddar or gouda
+- ⅓ pound semi-soft cow's milk cheese, aged cheddar or gouda

-- ⅓ pound soft semi-soft goat cheese chevre or drunken goat
+- ⅓ pound soft semi-soft goat cheese, chevre or drunken goat

 - dried apricots, figs or cranberries

-- fresh pears, apples or grapes apples or grape
+- fresh pears, apples or grapes

-- salted nuts almonds or pistachios
+- salted mixed nuts, almonds or pistachios

-- fresh herbs for garnish optional
+- fresh herbs for garnish, optional

 Instructions